Data Binding in Blazor TextBox Component

-This section briefly explains how to bind the value to the TextBox component in the following different ways.
+This section describes how to bind values to the TextBox component using the following approaches:

 @using Syncfusion.Blazor.Inputs